Radiation protection: Electromagnetic radiation

-Personal Protective Equipment (PPE)—Radiation
+Personal protective equipment

-Personal Protection Equipment (PPE) includes all clothing and accessories which can be worn to prevent severe illness and injury as a result of exposure to radioactive material.
+Personal protective equipment (PPE) includes all clothing and accessories which can be worn to prevent severe illness and injury as a result of exposure to radioactive material.
 These include an SR100 (protection for 1hr), SR200 (protection for 2 hours).
 Because radiation can affect humans through internal and external contamination, various protection strategies have been developed to protect humans from the harmful effects of radiation exposure from a spectrum of sources.
 A few of these strategies developed to shield from internal, external, and high energy radiation are outlined below.

-Internal Contamination Protective Equipment
+Internal contamination protective equipment

 Internal contamination protection equipment protects against the inhalation and ingestion of radioactive material.
 Internal deposition of radioactive material result in direct exposure of radiation to organs and tissues inside the body.
 The respiratory protective equipment described below are designed to minimize the possibility of such material being inhaled or ingested as emergency workers are exposed to potentially radioactive environments.